FaceResearch/FaceResearch.github.io/index.md

 #### [AVAILABLE SHORTLY: How do we perceive facial attractiveness?](https://uwe.eu.qualtrics.com/){:target="_blank" rel="noopener"}

 You are invited to take part in a study on how perceptions of attractivenees and facial expressions interact.
-You will complete a short questionnaire before being presented with a pairs of face images.
+You will complete a short questionnaire before being presented with pairs of face images.
 Your task will be to choose which face in each pair you prefer!

 - **Type**: Choice task
 - **Length**: <30 mins